infinum/devproc-handbook/Estimations/Ballpark estimates.md

 ### Ideal, Expected and Worst case estimations

-The difference between ideal, expected, and worst case estimations should not be based on differences in scope.
+**The difference between ideal, expected, and worst case estimations should not be based on differences in scope**.
 As mentioned in the `Related features` section, scope differences should be included as additional rows in the table.
 What the difference should be based on is things possibly taking longer because of known and unknown risks:

 * You expect challenges integrating with a poorly documented API, or a system developed by a third party.
 * The final design could be significantly more complicated than the wireframe you are basing the estimate on.